Skip to content

 1. Initial Training: We begin by training a foundational LLM on a broad dataset to develop general capabilities, similar to how models like GPT-3 are trained on vast amounts of text data to understand and generate human language.

-2. Amplification: In our medical research example, the LLM is fine tuned and used to help identify and diagnose complex illnesses.
+2. Amplification: In our medical research example, the LLM is fine-tuned and used to help identify and diagnose complex illnesses.
 We next break down the complex diagnosis into smaller, manageable subtasks that the model can handle.
 These might include identifying primary symptoms, correlating them with known diseases, and suggesting initial tests or treatments.
 Multiple instances of the LLM can each handle a different sub-task.
 One instance focuses on gathering and analyzing detailed patient symptoms, another on matching these symptoms with known medical conditions, and a third on suggesting initial tests or treatments.
 Combine the solutions of the sub-tasks to address the original complex problem, creating a more capable overall system.
 The model combines these into a comprehensive detailed report that includes a likely diagnosis, suggested tests to confirm the diagnosis, and potential treatment options.

 3. Retraining: This output is then reviewed by a group of medical experts, who provide feedback.
 The feedback and outputs are used to retrain the LLM, improving its ability to identify complex diseases with each iteration.